rafayshahood/adni-modif/README.md

 /data/dataset_name/data/folder_with_extracted_data (e.g. /data/nifd/data/NIFD).
 Also download clinical data and place it into the clinical_data folder (e.g. /data/nifd/clinical_data).
 Of course, a symbolic link can be used instead of using the dataset directory directly (e.g. `ln -s source link`)
-- folow the instructions on https://aramislab.paris.inria.fr/clinica/docs/public/latest/
+- follow the instructions on https://aramislab.paris.inria.fr/clinica/docs/public/latest/
 how to use dataset converters: e.g.
 `clinica convert nifd-to-bids [OPTIONS] DATASET_DIRECTORY CLINICAL_DATA_DIRECTORY BIDS_DIRECTORY`
 - run `clinica run t1-linear [OPTIONS] BIDS_DIRECTORY CAPS_DIRECTORY`